 Step 4 - Pass the CFE Exam

-Fraud Prevention & Deterrence — tests your understanding of why people commit fraud and ways to prevent it.
+Fraud Prevention and Deterrence — tests your understanding of why people commit fraud and ways to prevent it.
 Topics covered in this section include crime causation, white-collar crime, occupational fraud, fraud prevention, fraud risk assessment, and the ACFE Code of Professional Ethics.

-Financial Transactions & Fraud Schemes — tests your comprehension of the types of fraudulent financial transactions incurred in accounting records.
+Financial Transactions and Fraud Schemes — tests your comprehension of the types of fraudulent financial transactions incurred in accounting records.
 To pass Financial Transactions & Fraud Schemes, you will be required to demonstrate knowledge of the following concepts: basic accounting and auditing theory, fraud schemes, internal controls to deter fraud and other auditing and accounting matters.

 Investigation — includes questions about interviewing, taking statements, obtaining information from public records, tracing illicit transactions, evaluating deception and report writing.

 Law — ensures your familiarity with the many legal ramifications of conducting fraud examinations, including criminal and civil law, rules of evidence, rights of the accused and accuser, and expert witness matters.

 The CFE Exam is administered via computer and is available by download, or online using a web browser.

 The exam contains four sections; each section has 125 multiple choice and true/false questions, for a total of 500 questions.

 The CFE Exam is a closed-book and closed-notes exam.

 The CFE Exam can be taken at a time convenient for you.

 The exam has a number of controls to ensure integrity and each exam is generated from a master database.
 No two exams are exactly the same.